NORi: An ML-Augmented Ocean Boundary Layer Parameterization: ``Ri'': Eddy-diffusivity closure based on local gradient Richardson number

-A more effective solution to alleviate the triple conundrum of low training cost, strong numerical stability, and low inference cost per time step is to start by formulating a simple physics-based parameterization that captures most of the boundary layer physics and then augment it with a neural network to address its limitations.
-In particular, a boundary layer model that enhances the eddy diffusivity whenever the air-sea fluxes are destabilizing guarantees that unstable stratification is rapidly mixed away but fails to capture nonlocal physics, such as entrainment through the boundary layer base.
-We will refer to this model as the {\it base closure}.
-Training a neural network to learn the physics missing in the base closure rather than all boundary layer physics reduces the data requirement and model size, dramatically improves parameterization performance, and reduces numerical instability during training and validation.
-Mathematically, the base closure represents all subgrid-scale fluxes as down-gradient fluxes of momentum, temperature, and salinity,
+In view of these challenges, we instead start by formulating a simple physics-based parameterization that captures most of the BL physics and then augment it with a neural network.
+We will refer to this physics-based component as the \textit{base closure}.
+Training a neural network to learn the physics missing in the base closure rather than all BL physics reduces the data requirement and model size, dramatically improves parameterization performance, and reduces numerical instability during training and validation.
+Mathematically, the base closure represents all subgrid-scale fluxes as downgradient fluxes of momentum, temperature, and salinity,

 where $\nu$ and $\kappa$ are the (positive) eddy viscosity and diffusivity, which depend on the local gradient Richardson number $Ri$, given by